Real projective structures on Riemann surfaces and new hyper-K\"ahler manifolds: Background material

 A projective structure on a Riemann surface is given by an atlas $(U_\alpha,z_\alpha)_{\alpha\in\mathcal U}$ whose transition functions are given by Moebius transformations, i.e., they satisfy

 for some (constant) (depending on $\alpha,\beta\in\mathcal U)$.
+While we stick to the notations of \cite{Faltings}, in \cite{Goldman} a projective structure is called a complex projective structure or a $\C P^1$-structure.

-Obviously, $\CP^1$ is equipped with a projective structure, and a surface of genus $1$ is equipped with a complex structure via flat conformal coordinates.
-A natural projective structure on any compact Riemann surface of genus $g\geq2$ is provided by uniformization: The constant curvature $-1$ metric provides a developing map to the hyperbolic disc $\H^2\subset\CP^1$ which is equivariant with respect to $SU(1,1)$-valued Moebius transformations.
+Obviously, $\C P^1$ is equipped with a projective structure, and a surface of genus $1$ is equipped with a complex structure via flat conformal coordinates.
+A natural projective structure on any compact Riemann surface of genus $g\geq2$ is given by uniformization: The constant curvature $-1$ metric provides a developing map to the hyperbolic disc $\mathbb H^2\subset\C P^1$ which is equivariant with respect to $P\SU(1,1)$-valued Moebius transformations.